ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup_course_from_scratch.md

   - title: Syllabus
     url: /info/syllabus/
     description: "University and course policies"
-{% endraw %}
 ```

 * Look at the example sites and select the one whose layout you like best.
 Then copy its `_data/navigation.yml` into your repo and modify to your liking.

-But for now, ...
+### Add site's pages

-* Let's add our basic index page: `index.md`.
+* Let's add our basic index page, `index.md` (the only page that lives at the top level, next to `config.yml`), with the following content:

 ```
-{% raw %}
 ---
 title: "INT 15: Data Science Tools and Techniques, Spring 2019, Franks and Kharitonova"
 ---